geoserver/geoserver/doc/en/user/source/configuration/globalsettings.rst

 This setting can be overriden by system property, see :ref:`logging` for details (this setting removes Console ``stdout`` appender).

-.. _config_globalsettings_log_buffer:

-Number of characters to log for incoming POST requests
-''''''''''''''''''''''''''''''''''''''''''''''''''''''

-GeoServer logs incoming service requests as they are received.

-In more verbose logging levels, GeoServer will log the body of XML (and other text formats) recieved by ``POST`` and ``PUT`` requests.
-It will only log the initial part of the request though, since it has to store (buffer) everything that gets logged for use in the parts of GeoServer that use it normally.
-This setting sets the size of this buffer, in characters.

-A setting of **0** will disable the log buffer.

 .. _config_globalsettings_log_request:

 Enable Request Logging